0xDEADFA11-India/DUCTF-2025-Writeups/README.md

-# 💀 0xDEADFA11 — CTF Writeups
+# 💀 0xDEADFA11 — DUCTF Writeups

 > *We Don’t Defend, We Make ’Em Fall*